How to: Capture traffic on your ByteBlower Port

 Using the Remote Capture Tool

-This used to be the simplest way of capturing traffic on your port, until we brought the capture functionality to the GUI.
-You just need to download and execute the tool.
+This was the easiest way of capturing traffic on your port, until we brought the capture functionality to the GUI.
+It's a command-line tool that can be downloaded from the setup pages.
 It can be used on Windows, Mac and Linux.
-Follow this link ( https://setup.byteblower.com/software.html#Tools ) to download the tool.

 Using the ByteBlower lower-layer API